rpirolt/board_game_recommender/README.md

 ```bash
 pip install jupyter
 ```
+Make sure to have a data folder consisting of:
+- data
 ## ▶️ How to Run the Jupyter Notebook

 Activate your virtual environment (if using one):